trelau/pyOCCT/docs/source/dev.rst

   modified as an input.
 So far only trial and error has detected these issues and they are usually fixed on a case-by-case basis.

-* The source contains a lot of ``// FIXME`` text that comments out a particular class or function for one reason or another.
-The source code is still written in hopes that uses may uncomment it and figure the root cause of why it was omitted in the first place.

 * While pyOCCT provides coverage for a significant amount of the OpenCASCADE codebase, there are exceptions.
 An error will be thrown if a needed type is not registered by pybind11.
 Sometimes it's just a small matter of patching